 -use the aesthetic techniques we’ve learned for creating a good visual post

 -make a slide show with 3-5 slides using creative commons pics.
-The slide show should follow the instructions from the previous slide show assignment

 -put the post in a category